 Agnes L. Scott is a native of Nashville, Tennessee.
-A matriarchal family structure (including four siblings) gave her a foundation that prepared her to evaluate truth and justice situations that benefit mankind.
-That foundation also provided a platform for her to learn negotiation skills, lead or follow, attain educational pursuits, develop a great work ethic, learn respect for others, believe in herself and in a higher being, to follow her dreams and to help others do the same.
+A matriarchal family structure prepared her to speak and apply truth to justice, peace unity and diversity.
+That foundation also provided a platform for her to attain educational pursuits, develop a highly regarded work ethic, have respect for others, and honor a higher being.

-Ms. Scott graduated from Pearl High School in Nashville, Tennessee in Business Education; Tennessee State University with a Bachelor of Arts degree in Business Education and the University of Northern Iowa with a master’s degree in Student Personnel Services and is All but Dissertation (ABD) at The University of Toledo in Higher Educational Administration.
+Ms. Scott graduated from Pearl High School in Nashville, Tennessee in Business Education; Tennessee State University with a Bachelor of Arts degree in Business Education,;and the University of Northern Iowa with a master’s degree in Student Personnel Services.
+She is practically pursuing her ABD status in the University of Toledo’s Higher Education Administration’s PhD program.
+She, also, holds a certificate in An Introduction to Cooperative Entrepreneurship from Tennessee State University.

-Her professional experiences include: Secretary – Tennessee Department of Personnel, Tennessee Department of Employment Security, Ford Motor Company (Glass Division); President – Ark Electrical Supply & Service, Co., Inc., Ark-Ken Cable Supply Co., Inc. and Building Black & Minority Businesses Foundation, Inc.; Coordinator of Diversity Programs – College of business Administration, University of Northern Iowa; Substitute Teacher – Metropolitan Nashville Public Schools; Eucharistic Minister and Secretary Daughters of the King, St. Catherine’s Chapter – Christ Church Cathedral; President – Gernert Resident Association; Executive Director – NeighborHOOD.
+Her professional experiences include: Secretary – Tennessee Department of Personnel, Tennessee Department of Employment Security, Ford Motor Company’s Glass Division; President – Ark Electrical Supply & Service, Co., Inc., Ark-Ken Cable Supply Co., Inc. and Building Black & Minority Businesses Foundation, Inc.; Coordinator of Diversity Programs – College of business Administration, University of Northern Iowa; Substitute Teacher – Metropolitan Nashville Public Schools; Eucharistic Minister and Secretary Daughters of the King, St. Catherine’s Chapter – Christ Church Cathedral; President – Metropolitan Development Housing Agency’s Gernert Resident Association; Executive Director – NeighborH.O.O.D.
+(Hands on Our Destinies).

 In more detail, Ms. Scott:

-Established, owned, operated and controlled the day-to-day functions of two privately held Detroit, Michigan-based electrical/electronic and CATV companies, Ark Electrical Supply, Co., Inc. and Ark-Ken Co., Inc.; established, operated and controlled the day-to-day functions of a non-profit Detroit, Michigan-based company, Building Black and Minority Businesses Foundation (BBMBF); researched, wrote and presented a business plan for an employee-owned apparel manufacturing company for the University of Northern Iowa’s College of Business Administration (UNI CBA); acted as facilitator to bring about a collaborative effort between First of America Bank, Hartford Memorial Baptist Church, the Diocese of the Episcopal Church and BBMBF to establish a plan of economic justice; assessed proposals and approved funding for Detroit Mayor Coleman A. Young’s Job Training Partnership Act; served as a member of the Waterloo, Iowa Race Relations committee; served as a board member on the State of Iowa’s Human Resource Committee; collaborated and implemented, as Director of BBMBF, with the University of MichiganDearborn (UM-D) and New Detroit., a speaker series in Mayor Coleman A. Young’s name; sat on the UM-D’s School of Management Future Entrepreneurs’ Conference Committee; functioned as an advisor to the UNI CBA’s Executive Advisory Council; assisted in restructuring the UNI’s CBA’s development program, EXCEL, for minority students; recruited and secured employment for minority students in the UNI’s CBA’s EXCEL program and created and implemented a UNI CBA four-week summer Minority Business Institute for high school students; is a Eucharistic minister at Christ Church Cathedral and secretary of St. Catherine’s Chapter of Daughters of the King; substitute taught for a cadre of teachers in Metropolitan Nashville Public Schools, on a regular basis; implemented numerous programs as President of Gernert Resident Association, a senior citizen MDHA complex, such as art, Black history, karaoke, breast cancer awareness and a DeFord Bailey tribute event, where Mayor Megan Barry attended and presented a proclamation.
+Established, owned, operated and controlled the day-to-day functions of two privately held Detroit, Michigan-based electrical/electronic and CATV companies, Ark Electrical Supply, Co., Inc. and Ark-Ken Co., Inc.; created, operated and controlled the day-to-day functions of a non-profit Detroit, Michigan-based company, Building Black and Minority Businesses Foundation (BBMBF); researched, wrote and presented an employee-owned apparel manufacturing company business plan for the University of Northern Iowa’s College of Business Administration (UNI CBA); acted as a facilitator among First of America Bank, Hartford Memorial Baptist Church, the Diocese of the Episcopal Church and BBMBF to establish a plan of economic justice for underserved communities; assessed proposals and approved funding for Detroit Mayor Coleman A. Young’s Job Training Partnership Act; served as a member of the Waterloo, Iowa Race Relations committee and as a board member on the State of Iowa’s Human Resource Committee; collaborated and implemented, as Director of BBMBF, with the University of Michigan-Dearborn (UM-D) and New Detroit., a speaker series in Mayor Coleman A. Young’s name; sat on the UM-D’s School of Management Future Entrepreneurs’ Conference Committee; functioned as an advisor to the UNI CBA’s Executive Advisory Council; assisted in restructuring the UNI’s CBA’s development program, EXCEL, for minority students; recruited and secured employment for minority students in the UNI’s CBA’s EXCEL program and created and implemented a UNI CBA four-week summer Minority Business Institute for high school students; served as a Eucharistic minister and secretary of St. Catherine’s Chapter of Daughters of the King; performed as substitute teacher in Metropolitan Nashville Public Schools; implemented programs, as President of Gernert Resident Association, a senior citizen MDHA complex, in art, Black history, karaoke, breast cancer awareness, spiritual bonding ceremonies with the Church of the Redeemer, and DeFord Bailey tribute events.
+As the current president of NeighborH.O.O.D., an organization designed to create cooperative businesses, using the arts as a backdrop, Ms. Scott conducted courses in fashion, design, illumination, and merchandising; produced aprons for Tom Morales, then owner of Woolworth on Fifth; is presently serving on the Community Development Corporation of Nashville’s advisory board; wrote the lyrics to NeighborH.O.O.D.’s theme song, Building Block Destinies, and also scripted the play, The Coming, illustrating how community synergism builds an equitable neighborhood; instituted a mural concept (under the auspices of Metro Arts THRIVE micro-funding award), Edgehill Envisioned, that portrayed justice, peace, unity, and diversity, illustrating the dedicated leadership of, back in the day, Nashville Edgehill icons, and is fulfilling the mandates of a recently received Metro Arts THRIVE award, a graphic novel, Andrew, A Boy Called Hair, and the Edgehill Polar Bears Use Their Superpowers to Save Their Community; co-led, in collaboration with Lipscomb University’s Serving and Learning Together program and MDHA, an Eliminating Racism certificate seminar; and participated in a nine-month biblical program with Gotham’s Nashville Institute for Faith & Work, in association with Christ Presbyterian Church regarding how the integration of faith and work build meaningful and sustainable communities.

-These experiences afforded her the opportunity to gain extensive experience in: education planning and program development; Christian service; business-planning and program development; public relations; community involvement; budgeting/resources management; forging links between diverse community groups; establishing for-profit and non-profit business ventures; directing and supervising human resources; working in a curriculum and instruction environment; performing in governmental agencies; initiating, implementing and maintaining student development support programs; generating monetary resources and managing operating expenditures; media exposure.
+These experiences afforded her the opportunity to gain extensive experiences in: education and business planning and program development; Christian service; resource generation, management and budgeting; public relations; community advocacy; budgeting/resources management; forging links between diverse community groups; establishing for-profit and non-profit business ventures; human resource management; working in a curriculum and instruction environment; performing in governmental agencies; initiating, implementing and maintaining student development support programs; media exposure.

 Her awards and honors include: